Skip to content

 Seoul

 Yeouido Hangang Park is another place you don’t want to miss.
 Located along the banks of the Han River in Seoul, the park offers an interesting blend of natural beauty and recreational activities.
-Depending on when you’re visiting Seoul, there are different things that can be enjoyed there.
+Depending on when you’re visiting Seoul, you can enjoy different things there.

-A night market is held during summertime where you can try out street food and buy your souvenirs.
+During summertime, a night market is held where you can try street food and buy souvenirs.
 In spring, you can enjoy the full beauty of the cherry blossom festival under the moonlight.
 The park is a great place for visitors to escape the hustle and bustle of the city, connect with nature, and make lifelong memories.

 Banpo Hangang Park